 (Coherence is the degree to which data that are derived from different sources or methods, but refer to the same topic, are similar.
 Comparability is the degree to which data can be compared over time and domain, for example, geographic level.)

-The estimates in the Business insights and impacts on the UK are based on a single source; the Business Insights and Conditions Survey (BICS).
+The estimates in the Business insights and impacts on the UK economy statistical bulletin are based on a single source, which is the Business Insights and Conditions Survey (BICS).
 This has allowed comparisons over time for key questions on trading status, workforce status, financial performance and business resilience.
 Key BICS estimates on financial performance and furlough have been shown to be coherent with official estimates.
-Surveys such as construction and retail sales use our data for quality assurance purposes and include content within their publications.

-We often compare BICS' financial performance trends with monthly GDP in our main release and have also made Comparison of furloughed jobs data (comparing how official HMRC estimates compare well with timelier BICS estimates).
+The BICS' financial performance trends have been compared with monthly GDP in the main release.
+A Comparison of furloughed jobs data, which examines how official HMRC estimates compare well with timelier BICS estimates, has also been made.
 Other official sources have often reinforced, at a later date, emerging stories initially picked up in BICS estimates.
-We cite these in our main release where possible.
+These are cited in the main release where possible.